zhangyulin-space/zhangyulin-space.github.io/_posts/2024-09-15-modular-perception.md

 ## ğŸ’­ 5.
 My Thoughts

 Fodorâ€™s theory is elegant, but perhaps too rigid.
-In real life, our expectations **do** change what we see â€?think of optical illusions or how mood affects perception.
+In real life, our expectations **do** change what we see ï¿½?think of optical illusions or how mood affects perception.

 Maybe modules exist, but they interact more than Fodor believed.
 The line between perception and thought may be **blurrier** than he imagined.